unicode-org/message-format-wg/spec-formatting.md

 Specifically, the formatting options described here may include an option specifying a minimum number of fraction digits, as well as an option specifying ordinal (rather than the default cardinal) plurals to be used.
+In many locales, these options affect the plural category of a numerical value.

 Separately from the CLDR plural category values, if a key value consists entirely of a string representation of a decimal integer,